atata-framework/atata.io/tutorials/reporting-to-extentreports/index.md

 ## Configuration

-In order to connect Extent Reports functionality to Atata, `ExtentLogConsumer`, `ExtentArtifactAddedEventHandler` and `AddArtifactsToExtentReportOnCleanUpEventHandler` should be added to `AtataContextBuilder`.
+In order to connect Extent Reports functionality to Atata, `ExtentLogConsumer`, `ExtentArtifactAddedEventHandler` and `AddArtifactsToExtentReportEventHandler` should be added to `AtataContextBuilder`.

 ### SetUpFixture